particle-iot/docs/src/content/troubleshooting/guides/device-troubleshooting/troubleshooting-the-setup-process.md

 ---

 # {{{title}}}

 The following document seeks to locate all of Particle's resources for troubleshooting setup issues in one place.
 Scroll to the device type in question, walk through the suggested process, and ensure that you have taken the appended troubleshooting steps before submitting a support ticket!.

 ## Photon/P1

 _For issues setting up a Particle Photon/P1, it's best to use the CLI (Command Line Interface) for device configuration.
-You can find CLI installation instructions here ([link](/tutorials/developer-tools/cli/)) and CLI troubleshooting tactics here ([link](https://support.particle.io/hc/en-us/articles/1260801311330-Troubleshooting-the-Particle-CLI)) should you experience an issue with this tool._
+You can find CLI installation instructions here ([link](/tutorials/developer-tools/cli/)) and CLI troubleshooting tactics [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/) should you experience an issue with this tool._

 **1\.** Ensure your device powers on.
-If the device does not power on (does not display any information via its status LED) follow the instructions here ([link](https://support.particle.io/hc/en-us/articles/1260801176309-Identifying-Damaged-Hardware)) to diagnose further.
+If the device does not power on (does not display any information via its status LED) follow the instructions here ([link](/troubleshooting/guides/device-troubleshooting/identifying-damaged-hardware/)) to diagnose further.

 **2.** Assuming that the device can power on correctly, connect it via USB.
 Open up your computer's Terminal (Mac) / cmd.exe (Windows) for Command Line access to the device.